 - Trail maps: https://letchworthpark.com/maps/

 - Dining @ Letchworth!
 We recommend the Glen Iris Inn – they serve up breakfast, lunch and dinner; be sure to check out www.GlenIrisInn.com for hours & menu options (please note, reservations may be required)

 - www.TrailOtter.com for guided tours & gear in and around Letchworth and the Genesee Valley.

 - Families will particularly enjoy the Humphrey Nature Center.
 Be sure to check out the schedule for their lecture series and the nature walks via this link.

 The Village of Perry is home to a brewery, wine bar, cheese factory, drive in theater, and various dining establishments.
-Perry has A LOT going on for a small town with more cows than people: Shakespeare theater, comedy shows, farmers markets, athletic events, puppet festivals, stock car racing, fishing derbies…to name a few.
+Perry has A LOT going on for a small town with more cows than people: performance art, galleries, comedy shows, farmers markets, athletic events, festivals, stock car racing, fishing derbies…to name a few.

 Wyoming County Tourism

 A great resource for experiences, dining and events at the county wide level – https://www.gowyomingcountyny.com/